 Houses: Blue Recycling Cart

-One 64-gallon recycling cart is included as part of your residential service, and picked up weekly by Republic Services.
-If you routinely have more than 64 gallons of recycling per week, you can request a 96-gallon blue cart at no additional cost, or a second 64-gallon blue cart for an additional fee.
+One 64-gallon Recycling cart is included as part of your residential service, and picked up weekly by Republic Services.
+If you routinely have more than 64-gallons of recycling per week, you can request a 96-gallon Recycling cart at no additional cost, or a second 64-gallon Recycling cart for an additional fee.
 For account details, or to request service changes please call Republic Services at 925-685-4711.